 Now, puppies may have more accidents in the house.
 However, when an adult dog is peeing in the house, it is because he wants to annoy you.
 Not at all as dogs are always looking to impress us.
 Maybe your dog keeps peeing in the house because he was not adequately trained.

-It takes some time before a dog is fully training.
+It takes some time before a dog is fully trained.
 Some puppies take several weeks while others could take months.
 However, if the training was discontinued or inconsistent, your dog might still have inappropriate urination issues.

 If so, you have to re-train your dog.
 You may use the crate training method for puppies but you will need a bigger space for your dog.
 Also, use the laundry room or bathroom if you have some space.
 You will need to initiate potty training all over again.